CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Validation-Checks.md

 ---

 <!-- vale off -->
-NetQ provides the information you need to validate the health of your network fabric, devices, and interfaces.
-Whether you use the NetQ UI or the NetQ CLI to create and run validations, the underlying checks are the same.
+NetQ collects data that validates the health of your network fabric, devices, and interfaces.
+You can create and run validations with either the NetQ UI or the NetQ CLI.
 The number of checks and the type of checks are tailored to the particular protocol or element being validated.
 <!-- vale on -->

 Use the value in the Test Number column in the tables below with the NetQ CLI when you want to include or exclude specific tests with the `netq check` command.
-You can get the test numbers when you run the `netq show unit-tests` command.
+You can get the test numbers by running the `netq show unit-tests` command.

 ## NetQ Agent Validation Tests

 NetQ Agent validation looks for an agent status of Rotten for each node in the network.
 A *Fresh* status indicates the Agent is running as expected.
 The Agent sends a heartbeat every 30 seconds, and if it does not send three consecutive heartbeats, its status changes to *Rotten*.
-You can accomplish this with the following test:

 | Test Number | Test Name | Description |
 | :---------: | --------- | ----------- |
 | 0 | Agent Health | Checks for nodes that have failed or lost communication |
 ## Addresses Validation Tests

 The duplicate address detection validation tests look for duplicate IPv4 and IPv6 addresses assigned to interfaces across devices in the inventory, and check for duplicate /32 host routes in each VRF.
-You can accomplish this with the following tests:

 | Test Number | Test Name | Description |
 | :---------: | --------- | ----------- |